denismerigoux/GPU-tracking/docs/index.md

 An object tracking algorithm takes as input a video seens as a sequence of frames, and an initial bounding box that indicates the object to track.
 The algorithm offers an interface consisting of two methods:

 * `init(initial_frame,bounding_box)` which sets up the algorithm data structures;
-* `update(next_frame,bounding_box)` which updates the position of the bounding box by identifying the position of the tracked object on the `next_frame`.
+* `update(new_frame)` which updates the position of the bounding box by identifying the position of the tracked object on the `new_frame`.

 ### Key operations

-The KCF algorithm (and the other tracking algorithm) use diverse computer vision techniques to infer the new position of the tracked object.
+The KCF algorithm (and the other tracking algorithm) use diverse statistical learning techniques to infer the new position of the tracked object.
 These techniques operate on matrices, which offer potential for parallelization.
 However, the KCF algortihm makes use of non-linear operations such as Fourier transform to compute kernels.
 Because the tracking algorithm sees only one frame at a time (as in a real-time use case), the parallelization axis concerns the number of pixels in a frame, which directly influences the dimensions of the matrices handled by the algorithm.

 ### Workload decomposition